manasi-sharma/old_muse/README.md

 ```

 First we load local arguments for the script, then we load the config tree (see `configs/README.md`), and then we get an experiment name from the root config node.
+Note that the `load_base_config` function accepts local_args.config to be either a string specifying the path to a config, e.g. `cfgs/exp_hvs/square/bc_rnn.py`,
+or an experiment folder prefixed by `exp=`, for example `exp=experiments/hvsBlock3D/velact_b256_h10_human_square_30k_bc-l2_lstm-hs400-ps0`.
+In the latter case, additional command line args will be prepended from `<exp_folder/config_args.txt`, which the ExperimentFileManager auto generates with the command line args that come after the config file.

-Usually following this you can use the `params` AttrDict to instantiate any groups that are needed for the script. `params` will take the form of:
+Usually following header this you can use the `params` AttrDict to instantiate any groups that are needed for the script. `params` will take the form of:
 ```python
 from attrdict import AttrDict as d export = d(